Faith In Action: Fair Trade Chocolate Sale with S'mores

 - A gas stove, preferably a portable camping stove

-- Optional: Information about chocolate, slavery, and fair trade (from the Global Exchange and Stop Chocolate Slavery websites)
+- Optional: Information about chocolate, slavery, and fair trade (see links in Preparation for Activity, below)

 - Optional: Materials to make a Fair Trade Chocolate display: poster board; markers; scissors; tape or glue sticks; Fair Trade chocolate packaging; downloaded pictures or magazines to cut up for pictures

 Preparation for Activity